-You can make this casserole ahead of time; prepare it, pour it into the baking dish, then cover and chill in the refrigerator up to 3 days.
+You can make this casserole ahead of time; prepare it, pour it into the baking dish, then cover and chill in the refrigerator up to three days.
 Let the dish stand at room temperature for about 20 minutes, then bake it, adding about 10 minutes to the baking time.
 The casserole should be browned on top and bubbly around the edges; then it's ready to eat.

-- 1 16 oz. package ziti or penne pasta
+1 (16-ounce) package ziti pasta, or penne

-- 2 tablespoons butter
+2 tablespoons unsalted butter

 2 (16-ounce) jars Alfredo sauce

-1/2 cup Parmesan cheese (grated)
+1/2 cup grated Parmesan cheese

-Preheat oven to 375 F.
+Gather the ingredients.
+Preheat the oven to 375 F.

 Bring a large pot of water to a boil and add some salt.

-Add alfredo sauce and bring to a simmer.
+Add the Alfredo sauce and bring to a simmer.

-Stir the cooked and drained pasta, the broccoli, and the chicken into the sauce mixture until combined.
+Stir in the cooked and drained pasta, the broccoli, and the chicken into the sauce mixture until combined.

 Pour into the prepared pan and sprinkle with the Parmesan cheese.